conorotompkins/comparing-datasets/Comparing_Datasets_Tutorial.md

     ## filter(): dplyr, stats
     ## lag():    dplyr, stats

-Create a folder somewhere called "datasets" Download the roster\_1516.csv and roster\_1617 files to that folder
+Create a folder somewhere called "datasets"

+Download the roster\_1516.csv and roster\_1617 files to that folder

-Set your working directory to that folder
+Set your working directory to that folder:

-Top menu bar -&gt; Session -&gt; Set Working Directory -&gt; Choose Directory
+-Top menu bar -&gt; Session -&gt; Set Working Directory -&gt; Choose Directory

-That tells R where to look for the files, and where to save any files you create in R Confirm this using
+That tells R where to look for the files, and where to save any files you create in R

+Confirm this using

 ``` r
 getwd()
 ```

     ## [1] "C:/Users/conor/githubfolder/comparing-datasets"

+That's my working directory.
+Yours should be whatever your new folder is.

 Read the CSVs into R